"Clutter's Last Stand: It's Time to De-Junk Your Life! 2nd Edition" By Don Aslett

 Contemporary Books, ISBN 0-7373-0424-3, $16.95 (Estimated)

-Kathy has been a well-loved president of my NAPO Chapter in the San Francisco Bay Area, and I enjoyed reading her book of wisdom.
+Kathy has been a well-loved president of the NAPO Chapter in the San Francisco Bay Area, and I enjoyed reading her book of wisdom.
 She suggests that "there is no thing as a perfectly organized person," and the ideal goal is to be "organized enough" so that "your systems fit your life as you're living it right now."
 She aptly points out that life is constantly changing, and so must your organizing solutions.
 "Her Nine Strategies of Reasonably Organized People" turns her years of experience into a must-read full of wise, well-thought-out solutions.
 I highly recommend this book.

 "Affluenza: The All-Consuming Epidemic" By John de Graaf, David Wann, and Thomas N. Naylor